Due diligence is the cornerstone of acting responsibly. The OECD Due Diligence Guidance provides practical advice to companies in this work.

 The OECD Due Diligence Guidance for Responsible Business Conduct (several languages)

-Read more on the OECD’s resources page for Due Diligence for Responsible Business Conduct
+Read more on the OECD’s resource page for Due Diligence for Responsible Business Conduct

 NCP Norway has produced a short introduction to the method in Norwegian as well as a simple self-assessment tool for the company’s work on due diligence (Norwegian only).

-The OECD has also developed its own sector and thematic guides, which go into depth about due diligence in specific industries and situations.
+The OECD has also developed its own sector and thematic guidance, which go into depth about due diligence in specific industries and situations.